Harvard-Ophthalmology-AI-Lab/Harvard-GF/README.md

 # Harvard-GF

 The dataset and code for the paper entitled *Harvard Glaucoma Fairness: A Retinal Nerve Disease Dataset for Fairness Learning and Fair Identity Normalization*.
+Note that, the modifier word “Harvard” only indicates that our dataset is from the Department of Ophthalmology of Harvard Medical School and does not imply an endorsement, sponsorship, or assumption of responsibility by either Harvard University or Harvard Medical School as a legal identity.

 # Dataset

 The dataset can be accessed via this [link](https://ophai.hms.harvard.edu/datasets/harvard-glaucoma-fairness-3300-samples/).
+This dataset can only be used for non-commercial research purposes.
+At no time, the dataset shall be used for clinical decisions or patient care.
+The data use license is [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 The glaucoma data of 3300 patients includes 3300 OCT RNFLT maps (dimensions 200 x 200 x 200).
 The visual field, patient age, sex, race, and glaucoma label information are also included in the data.
 2100 samples are for training, 300 samples for validation, and 900 samples for testing.